-UK to infect healthy volunteers in vaccine research trial
+UK to Infect Healthy Volunteers in Vaccine Research Trial

+Marcos and other young volunteers say they want to take part to help bring an end to the pandemic after seeing the havoc it has wreaked.
+The grandparents of Marcos’ best friend died early in the crisis, and as a volunteer for a homeless charity she has seen the struggles of those who have lost their jobs.

+“So many people (are) struggling right now, and I want this pandemic to be over,” Marcos told The Associated Press.
+“Every day that goes on, more cases are going on, more people are dying.
+And if this vaccine trial could mean that this period of trauma for the whole world will be over sooner, I want to help.
+I want to be a part of that.”

-LONDON (AP) — U.K. researchers are preparing to infect healthy young volunteers with the virus that causes COVID-19, becoming the first to announce plans to use the controversial technique to study the disease and potentially speed up development of a vaccine that could help end the pandemic.
+Imperial College London and a group of researchers said Tuesday that they are preparing to infect 90 healthy young volunteers with the virus, becoming the first to announce plans to use the technique to study COVID-19 and potentially speed up development of a vaccine that could help end the pandemic.

-This type of research, known as a human challenge study, is used infrequently because some consider the risk involved in infecting otherwise healthy individuals to be unethical.
-But researchers racing to combat COVID-19 say that risk is warranted because such studies have the potential to quickly identify the most effective vaccines and help control a disease that has killed more than 1.1 million people worldwide.
+This type of research, known as a human challenge study, is used infrequently because some question the ethics of infecting otherwise healthy individuals.
+But the British researchers say that risk is warranted because such studies have the potential to quickly identify the most effective vaccines and help control a disease that has killed more than 1.1 million people worldwide.

 “Deliberately infecting volunteers with a known human pathogen is never undertaken lightly,″ said Professor Peter Openshaw, co-investigator on the study.
 “However, such studies are enormously informative about a disease, even one so well studied as COVID-19.”

-Human challenge studies have been previously used to develop vaccines for diseases including typhoid, cholera and malaria.
+Human challenge studies have been used to develop vaccines for diseases including typhoid, cholera and malaria.

-Governments around the world are funding efforts to develop a vaccine in hopes of ending the pandemic that has pummeled the international economy, shutting businesses and putting millions of people out of work.
-Forty-six potential vaccines are already in human testing, with 11 of them in late-stage trials — several expected to report results later this year or in early 2021.
+Governments around the world are funding efforts to develop a vaccine in hopes of ending the pandemic that has pummeled the global economy, putting millions of people out of work.
+Forty-six potential vaccines are already in human testing, with 11 of them in late-stage trials — several are expected to report results later this year or in early 2021.

-The Imperial College partnership expects to begin work in January, with results expected by May.
+The Imperial College partnership plans to begin work in January, with results expected by May.
 Before any research begins, the study must be approved by ethics committees and regulators.

-While one or more vaccines are likely to be approved before then, the study will still be relevant because the world may need multiple vaccines to adequately protect different groups within the population, as well as treatments for those who continue to get sick, said Dr. Michael Jacobs, a consultant in infectious diseases at the Royal Free London NHS Foundation Trust who will take part in the research.
+While one or more vaccines are likely to be approved before then, the study is needed because the world may need multiple vaccines to protect different groups within the population, as well as treatments for those who continue to get sick, said Dr. Michael Jacobs, a consultant in infectious diseases at the Royal Free London NHS Foundation Trust who will take part in the research.

 “I don’t think many people think that what we’re doing as scientists is searching for a silver bullet,″ Jacobs said.
 “We’re going to need a whole raft of interventions in order to control this pandemic.”

-Tens of thousands of volunteers around the world have already signed up to participate in more traditional trials of COVID-19 vaccines.
 Critics of challenge studies question the need to expose healthy people to the virus when the disease remains widespread and vaccine development is moving quickly.
+Tens of thousands of volunteers around the world have already signed up to participate in more traditional vaccine trials.

+Alastair Fraser-Urquhart, 18, of Stoke-on-Trent in northwestern England, said he wants to take part in the challenge study because he’s young and strong and can help move the vaccine research forward quickly.
+He is taking a year off school and working with 1Day Sooner, an organization created earlier this year to advocate on behalf of volunteers in COVID-19 challenge trials.

+“I can’t let this opportunity to do something, to really do something, pass me by when I’m at such low risk. ..,” he said.
+“The idea that I could have a part to play in ending, you know, millions of people’s misery and pain and I don’t — It just doesn’t sit well with me.”

 The research will be conducted at the Royal Free Hospital in London, which has a specially designed area to contain the disease.
 Volunteers will be monitored for at least a year to ensure they don’t suffer any long-term effects.